 This was not only inconvenient, but the post is unreliable, meaning that there was no clear indication as to when the letters would come back in.
 The vote counted as of the date it was mailed, which meant that they would have to sometimes wait weeks to determine who the winner of the election was.
-All votes had to, of course, be counted by hand.Request a quote >
+All votes had to, of course, be counted by hand.Start now >

 The Convenience of Online Voting with POLYAS

 Clory describes how convenient it was to have a third party take over the process for them – the only real work for the college was to provide the appropriate election material.
 From there, POLYAS did all the work of generating passwords, creating the e-ballot, and delivering voter credentials.
 POLYAS was even able to allow members to vote using a secure link in the members’ portal.
 By using POLYAS, the resources that normally would have gone into planning an election could be allocated elsewhere.